-The Copernicus Program in Polish Studies (CPPS), supports lectures, symposia, mini-courses, Polish language instruction, undergraduate and graduate student fellowships, study abroad opportunities, and an annual newsletter.
+The Copernicus Center for Polish Studies (CCPS), supports lectures, symposia, mini-courses, Polish language instruction, undergraduate and graduate student fellowships, study abroad opportunities, and an annual newsletter.
 Learn more.

 Global Islamic Studies Center

 The Global Islamic Studies Center serves students, faculty, and the extramural community by promoting the understanding of global Islamic culture and Muslim societies worldwide, through pioneering research, innovative instruction, and a commitment to building partnerships on campus and beyond.
 Learn more.

 Nam Center for Korean Studies

 The Nam Center for Korean Studies (NCKS) encourages social, political, cultural, and economic understanding of Korea in the U-M community and beyond.
 Through its student and faculty support and ambitious public programming, the center seeks to increase the depth and breadth of resources devoted to Korean studies.
 Learn more.